 - To provide additional information that could be helpful for IEP and other supports

-Each evaluation includes thorough parent interview, review of records and known background information, and standardized testing.
+Each evaluation typically includes parent interview, review of records, and standardized testing.
 Following the completion of testing we meet to discuss the results and you are provided a written summary with recommendations for support.
 This process can be helpful for tracking progress over time and clarifying appropriate educational and other supports (e.g., IEP, 504, behavioral strategies, etc.).

 Please contact St. Croix Valley Pediatric Neuropsychology (STCVPN) to discuss insurance payments.